 In 2017 the Welsh Government published its first report that sets out the progress being made across Wales, to meet the seven national Well-being goals.
-Although the information contained in the report is not about Rhondda Cynon Taf, what we do locally helps to contribute to the seven national Well-being Goals.
+Although the information contained in the report is not about Rhondda Cynon Taf, what we do locally helps to contribute to the national goals.